 We sing the Cathedral services about six times a year when the Cathedral Choir is on holiday.
 This is a vital part of our work.
 It enables us to sing a great range of music, because on each of these Sundays we sing at the morning service and again at Evensong.
 Evensong allows us to perform some of the most beautiful music composed for the Church.
 In return, the Cathedral allows us to rehearse in the lovely Song School, with its famous murals by Phoebe Traquair.
 These important and glorious works are only very rarely open to the public.
 A very small section of the murals is in the image at the top of this page.

 We usually give two choir concerts a year in Edinburgh.
-Past concerts have included Brahms’ Requiem in the composer’s version for two pianos; Britten’s St Nicholas; “Otcenas” by Janacek and a rare performance of Haydn’s Salve Regina.
+Past concerts have included Brahms’ Requiem in the composer’s version for two pianos; “Otcenas” by Janacek and in 2018 we gave the first Scottish performances of John Joubert’s St Mark Passion.
 At Christmas 2009 we gave the first Scottish performance of The Far Theatricals of Day by Jonathan Dove.
 In June 2010 we sang Purcell’s Dido and Aeneas.
 Both these last works are secular rather than church music, as was our summer concert in 2015, Songs of the Seasons, which we repeated at the Fringe in August 2015.
 You do not have to be a committed believer to have fun singing with us.

 We also occasionally perform outside Edinburgh.
 For example, we sang the services over a weekend at Durham, and a Nine Lessons and Carols in Melrose.
 Some of these events require all of the choir.
 Other events, such as Burns songs in Stirling Castle or carols aboard the Royal Yacht Britannia, need smaller groups of volunteers.
 Many singers are active in other groups and there are many opportunities to get involved in the musical life of Edinburgh and the wider area.
 If you are new to Edinburgh, the Chapter House Singers is a good way into the cultural life of this great city.